Tag: Stephen Doughty

 Stephen Doughty – 2016 Parliamentary Question to the Department for International Development

-To ask the Secretary of State for International Development, when she plans to publish the (a) multilateral and (b) bilateral aid review.
+To ask the Secretary of State for International Development, if she will publish the memoranda of understanding between her Department and the Ministry of Defence on international humanitarian law.

 The below Parliamentary question was asked by Stephen Doughty on 2016-04-25.

-To ask the Secretary of State for Business, Innovation and Skills, whether his Department has produced an implementation plan for the Sustainable Development Goals.
+To ask the Secretary of State for Energy and Climate Change, whether her Department has produced an implementation plan for the Sustainable Development Goals.

 The Government intends to produce a report in due course that will set out how the UK is contributing to the Sustainable Development Goals.